 Money problems, especially debt, are a big stressor in many relationships.
-If you are serious about your commitment, you should ask your partner about their credit score and financial situation.
+If you are serious about your commitment, then the answer to the question “should I ask my partner about their credit score” is yes.
+You should ask your partner about their credit score and financial situation.
 Of course, this will only be effective if you are equally open about your own situation.

 Your credit scores tell future creditors if you normally pay your bills on time and how high the risk is that you may miss a payment.
 When you ask your partner about their credit score, you can find out much more about their financial habits and their relationship with money.
 Having a low credit score doesn’t mean someone is a bad person.
 However, it may be an indication that personal finances are not their strong suit and that is something you can work on together.

 In Australia, you actually have more than one credit score.
 Experian and Equifax are the two major credit bureaus that collect data about your previous and current credit history.
 Their scores range from 0 to 1,200/1,000 and, as a rule of thumb, a score above 800 is considered a good credit score.